telerik/kendo-examples-asp-net/grid-webapi-odata-crud/ProductService/readme.txt

-﻿This sample show a simple OData endpoint using ASP.NET Web API.
+﻿This sample shows a Kendo Grid using simple OData endpoints via ASP.NET Web API to perform CRUD operations.

 For more information about this sample, see: